taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Zalo: "...Minka Oosou?"

-Min, walking into the docking bay and putting down her pack: "Yup."
+Min has walked into the docking bay and puts down her pack with a grin: "Yup."

 Zalo: "Great!"